Synthetixio/synthetix/docs/index.md

     * Activate inlinehilite
     * Activate [minifier plugin](https://squidfunk.github.io/mkdocs-material/getting-started/#plugins) (don't forget to explicitly activate the search plugin when doing so)
     * Add a copyright directive in the yml config.
+    * See if there's a way to reorder the sidebar headings.

 ???
 "Potential Vulnerabilities To Investigate"
     * Oracle front-running.
     * C-ratio manipulation.